skylerto/Software-Testing/a4/doc/04-mutation.md

 ## Assignment 2 Review

 The mutation testing was limited to only tests written by this group, with all other tests forcibly removed.
 The testing was next limited to mutate only the class which contained the method being tested.
-As discussed in A2, some tests uncovered potential bugs in the BORGCalendar.
+As discussed in Assignment 2, some tests uncovered potential bugs in the BORGCalendar.
 PIT requires that all tests pass in order to run, so these tests were temporarily removed.

 ### `Repeat.java` Test Analysis

 Two of the three methods tested belong to `net.sf.borg.model.Repeat`.
-The following is the overview of the class using only the tests submitted for A2:
+The following is the overview of the class using only the tests submitted for Assignment 2:

 \begin{figure}[H]
 \includegraphics[width=0.5\textwidth]{./assets/PIT/A2RepeatOverviewBefore.png}